 However, there is much about wallpaper that I embrace.
 I love the immediate, bold visual appeal, and the way it makes a room stand out.
 It can be such a surprising, charming addition to all kinds of spots!

 It’s a statement that’s all your own, and it’s absolutely gorgeous when chosen and installed correctly.
-I’m so excited to share my love for Serena and Lily Wallpaper with you today!
+I’m so excited to share my love for Serena and Lily wallpaper with you today!

 serena and lily wallpaper samples laid out on a marble countertop.